£65 + VAT per year

 Though you must file a statement at least once a year, you may choose to file more often.

-The confirmation statement must contain the following information:
+The confirmation statement is filed with the Companies House.
+It must contain the following information:

 People of Significant Control (PSC)

 All companies are now required to keep a people of significant control register at their registered office address (or alternative location) which is available for inspection.
 Since 30 June 2016, companies applying for incorporation have had to provide PSC information which is then confirmed or updated yearly with the confirmation statement.
 If you registered your company before that date, you’ll have to include details about any PSCs when you file your first confirmation statement.